Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/How to run a campaign in Wildemount.md

 ## A New D&D Setting

 [[Wildemount]] is a new setting for your Dungeons & Dragons campaign, originally created by Matthew Mercer as the setting for the second campaign of the hit series Critical Role.
-Though it’s just one continent in the larger world of Exandria, Wildemount is teeming with varied cultures, locales, peoples, and monsters.
+Though it’s just one continent in the larger world of [[Exandria]], Wildemount is teeming with varied cultures, locales, peoples, and monsters.
 It is home to both avatars of evil and paragons of good, but it is defined by the common people who exist in between these two ideals.

 This book is for D&D players and Dungeon Masters of all experience levels.
 It is for newcomers and for hardcore fans of Critical Role alike.
 If you’ve watched every episode of Critical Role to date, this book will still contain surprises for you, as there are corners of [[Wildemount]] that even the Mighty Nein weren’t able to explore in their adventures.